 Another half an hour saw us passing the new bothy at Camasunary.
 It looks nice now it’s finished, but we haven’t been able to get near it yet due to the sea of mud which surrounds it, an after effect of the building work.
 Maybe by next year one might actually be able to get near the door without turning into some kind of mud-zombie/creature from the black lagoon, and it will become a useful resource for those planning a Skye hiking trip.
 So, on to the beautiful beach and a pad across the sand to the old bothy at the far end of the bay, where we stopped for a bit of lunch and a quick chat with the only other hiker we were to meet that day.
 With a low tide, fording the river at Camasunary was straightforward and it was with dry feet that we continued around the base of Sgurr na Stri.
 Just before the “Bad Step” which guards the entrance to Coruisk, there was a welcoming committee of a couple of hinds, who seemed just as pleased to see us as we were to see them.

 The “Bad Step” is a short rock step following a crack across a slab of gabbro rock that dips in to the loch hereabouts, infamous in the annals of Skye hiking.
 Heading north, and with light packs, it doesn’t really present a problem, although it calls for some agility and confident footwork for a few yards.
 Going down it when travelling southwards is a little bit more intimidating.
 From here it was just a question of a short stroll across the perfect little beach, a hop across the stepping stones at the outflow of loch coruisk and we arrived at our lochside camping place.
 Tents went up quickly, despite a stiff breeze, and we had hot drinks and dinner before a short burst of rain just as it was getting dark sent us to our tents.The requested album cannot be loaded at this time.
-Error: OAuthException Code: 10, (#10) To use 'Page Public Content Access', your use of this endpoint must be reviewed and approved by Facebook.
-To submit this 'Page Public Content Access' feature for review please read our documentation on reviewable features: https://developers.facebook.com/docs/apps/review.
+Error: OAuthException Code: 10, (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.

 Skye Hiking – Day 2